Erich von dem Bach-Zelewski: Warsaw Uprising

-On 2 August 1944, Bach-Zelewski took command of all German troops fighting Bor-Komorowski's Home Army that had staged the Warsaw Uprising.
-The German forces were made up of 17,000 men arranged in two battle groups: under Hanns von Rohr, and under Heinz Reinefarth – the latter included the Dirlewanger Brigade of convicted criminals.
+Bach-Zelewski was designated a General of the Waffen-SS on 1 July 1944.
+On 2 August 1944, he took command of all German troops fighting Bor-Komorowski's Home Army that had staged the Warsaw Uprising.
+The German forces were made up of 17,000 men arranged in two battle groups: under Hanns von Rohr, and under Heinz Reinefarth – the latter included the SS-Sonderregiment Dirlewanger, consisted of probationary troops, and convicted criminals.
 This command group was named after Bach-Zelewski, as Korpsgruppe Bach.
 Units under his command murdered approximately 200,000 civilians (more than 65,000 in mass executions) and an unknown number of prisoners of war, in numerous atrocities throughout the city.

-After more than two months of heavy fighting and the total destruction of Warsaw, Bach-Zelewski managed to take control of the city, committing atrocities in the process, notably the Wola massacre.
+After more than two months of heavy fighting and the almost total destruction of Warsaw, Bach-Zelewski managed to take control of the city, committing atrocities in the process, notably the Wola massacre.
 Bach-Zelewski was awarded the Knight's Cross of the Iron Cross on 30 September 1944.
 On 4 October 1944, he accepted the surrender of General Tadeusz Bór-Komorowski.
 Incidentally, during the slaughter and razing of Warsaw, he is alleged to have personally saved Fryderyk Chopin's heart, by taking it for his own collection of curiosities.
-The recovered heart is held at a Warsaw church.
+The recovered heart is held at Warsaw's Holy Cross Church.

-Last months of the War
+Last months of the war

-In October 1944, he was sent by Hitler to the Hungarian capital Budapest, where he participated in the fall of Regent Miklós Horthy and his government, and its replacement by the fascist and highly anti-Semitic Arrow Cross Party with their leader Ferenc Szálasi.
+In October 1944, he was sent by Hitler to the Hungarian capital Budapest, where he participated in the fall of Regent Miklós Horthy and his government, and its replacement by the fascist and highly antisemitic Arrow Cross Party with their leader Ferenc Szálasi.
 In particular, he was involved in the persecution of the Hungarian Jews.

-In December 1944 he became commander of the XIV SS Corps in the Baden-Baden region and between 26 January and 10 February 1945 of the X SS Corps in Pomerania, where his unit was annihilated after less than two weeks.
+In December 1944, he became commander of the XIV SS Corps in the Baden-Baden region and between 26 January and 10 February 1945 of the X SS Corps in Pomerania, where his unit was annihilated after less than two weeks.
 He then commanded from 17 February 1945, the Oder Corps under Army Group Vistula.